pandeynadia/nadia/Assignment 06- LowFiPrototype/README.md

 ## A brief description of the project:

-This project intends to see if the user can interact with the game application, "PianoTiltes4" by creating a paper protoype and testing it with another individual to see if they can follow the steps with an ease or if there is further error that needs to be fixed.
+This project intends to see if the user can interact with the game application, "PianoTiltes4" by creating a paper protoype and testing it with another individual to see if they can follow the steps with ease or if there are further errors that need to be fixed.
 I have put together three personas, each of which cover a feature of the game.
 I have written an ideal situation with a goal for each persona, their needs, context, behavior, and stories.
-I have also included the wireframe flow of me doing it and one of the user testing it to see if they can follow my thought process.
+I have also included the wireframe flow of me doing it and one of the users testing it to see if they can follow my thought process.

 ## A list of tasks that the paper prototype of the system supported.
 Note: I have typed the tasks of each prototype below, and added the PDFs of the photos below, which includes a full bio and profile of personas, along with wireframes/wireflow: